ttag-org/ttag/gitbook/quick-start.md

 **[dev mode]** indicates that we are loading files from .po file in a runtime.

-### Load translations on a build step with babel-plugin-c-3po transformations
+### Step 7.
+Load translations on a build step with babel-plugin-c-3po transformations
 c-3po will apply transformation if **[resolve.translation](configuration.md#configresolvetranslations-string)**
 config is present.
 Transformation will replace original strings from sources with translations from .po file at compile time.
 Also it will strip c-3po tags and functions.